praneybehl/claude-code-review-mcp/README.md

     General background information about the project, its architecture, key libraries, coding standards, or any other context that would help the LLM provide a more relevant and insightful review. (e.g., "This is a high-performance microservice using Rust and Actix.
 Low latency is critical.", "The project follows Clean Architecture principles.
 Ensure new code aligns with this.").
 -   `diffBase` (string, optional):
     **Required if `target` is `'branch_diff'**.
 Specifies the base branch (e.g., `'main'`, `'develop'`) or a specific commit SHA to compare the current HEAD against.
+-   `maxTokens` (number, optional):
+    Maximum number of tokens to use for the LLM response.
+Defaults to 32000 if not specified.
+Use this parameter to optimize for faster, less expensive responses (lower value) or more comprehensive reviews (higher value).
+    **Note**: In v0.11.0, the default was reduced from 60000 to 32000 tokens to better balance cost and quality.

 **Output:**